oa-333/elog/README.md

     - -e|--exclude Exclude query filter (regular expression)
     - -u|--update Update log levels, following by update specification string

-The update specification string is a semicolon separated list of log levels pairs, without spaces, where each pair has the following format:
+The update specification string is a white-space separated list of log levels pairs, where each pair has the following format (note there are no spaces):

     - <log-source-name>=<log-level><propagation-specifier>